 Already, one of South Africa’s major beverage groups has started to advertise and market a hemp oil-infused beer.
 There are no products containing the psychoactive THC (tetrahydrocannabinol) available on the mainstream public.
 Even though SA has now taken the right step into the cannabis industry, the legal aspect regarding medical use remains undeveloped and still somewhat misunderstood.

-Cultivate or obtain medical cannabis require certain guidelines to be followed.
+Cultivate or obtain medical cannabis requires certain guidelines to be followed.
 In November 2017, the South African Health Products Regulatory Authority (SAHPRA) along with the department of agriculture and Forestry and Fisheries published this guideline.

-This was done in order to promote local cultivation of cannabis for medical use.
+This was done in order to promote the local cultivation of cannabis for medical use.
 This seemed like a practical idea at the time, however, this guide contains impractical and strict requirements.
 In order for someone to cultivate cannabis for medical and research purposes they will need to meet requirements regarding these aspects of cultivation: